+Surveys

-Surveys Recreational Fisheries Monitoring and Sampling
+Recreational Fisheries Monitoring and Sampling

-Sampling of the ocean boat sport fishery by MRP's Ocean Recreational Boat Survey (ORBS) continued in 2020, but with some modifications due to COVID-19 precautions and restrictions.
+Sampling of the ocean boat sport fishery by MRP's Ocean Recreational Boat Survey (ORBS) continued in 2021, with limited issues relating to the ongoing global COVID-19 pandemic.
+A combination of ongoing hiring and employment issues related to the pandemic and the lack of affordable housing on the coast lead to several ports being staffed for shorter time periods than in previous years.
 Starting in November 2005, major ports were sampled year-round and minor ports for peak summer-fall season.
 We continue to estimate catch during un-sampled time periods in minor ports based on the relationship of effort and catch relative to major ports observed during summer-fall periods when all ports are sampled.
-Lingcod (Ophiodon elongatus), multiple rockfish species (Sebastes spp.), cabezon (Scorpaenichthys marmoratus) and kelp greenling (Hexagrammos decagrammus) are the most commonly landed species.
+Lingcod (Ophiodon elongatus), multiple rockfish species (Sebastes spp.), Cabezon (Scorpaenichthys marmoratus) and Kelp Greenling (Hexagrammos decagrammus) are the most commonly landed species.

-The ORBS program continued collecting information on species composition of landed groundfish species at Oregon coastal ports during 2020; however, fish lengths and weights were not collected due to agency-prescribed COVID safety protocols.
-Since 2003, as part of a related marine fish ageing research project, lingcod fin rays and otoliths from several species of nearshore groundfish, including rockfish species, kelp greenling and cabezon, were gathered, with some modifications in 2020 due to COVID safety protocols.
-Starting in 2001, a portion of sport charter vessels were sampled using ride-along observers for species composition, discard rates and sizes, location, depth and catch per angler; however, that sampling was suspended in 2020, again due to COVID safety protocols.
-Beginning in 2003, the recreational harvest of several groundfish species is monitored inseason for catch limit tracking purposes.
+The ORBS program continued collecting information on species composition of landed groundfish species at Oregon coastal ports during 2021.
+Fish lengths and weights were collected again in 2021; however, sampling was slightly limited as there were times for safety reasons (COVID-19) that samplers had the ability to opt out of collecting samples.
+Since 2003, as part of a related marine fish ageing research project, lingcod fin rays and otoliths from several species of nearshore groundfish, including rockfish species, Kelp Greenling and Cabezon, were gathered, with some modifications in 2021 due to COVID safety protocols.
+Starting in 2001, a portion of sport charter vessels were sampled using ride-along observers for species composition, discard rates and sizes, location, depth and catch per angler; however, that sampling was suspended in 2020 and 2021 due to COVID safety protocols.
+This sampling program is anticipated to restart in spring 2022.
+Beginning in 2003, the recreational harvest of multiple groundfish species is monitored inseason for catch limit tracking purposes.

-Other ODFW management activities in 2020 include participation in the U.S. West Coast Recreational Fish International Network (RecFIN) process, data analysis, public outreach and education, and public input processes to discuss changes to the management of groundfish and Pacific halibut fisheries for 2021.
+Other ODFW management activities in 2021 include participation in the U.S. West Coast Recreational Fish International Network (RecFIN) process, data analysis, public outreach and education, and public input processes to discuss changes to the management of groundfish and Pacific Halibut fisheries for 2022.

-Contact: Lynn Mattes (lynn.mattes@state.or.us), Christian Heath (Christian.t.heath@state.or.us)
+Contact: Lynn Mattes (lynn.mattes@odfw.oregon.gov), Christian Heath (christian.t.heath@odfw.oregon.gov)